kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 ![having](https://user-images.githubusercontent.com/73024925/210188701-d8d7164d-0f41-4dc5-b2da-91e5f17d40a1.png)

-Many major database systems support the above query syntax but is not compliant with the SQL standard.
-To make the query standard compliant, we must repeat the use of AVG(s.gpa) in the body of the HAVING clause.
+It's important to note that while many major database systems support the use of the `HAVING` clause, the above syntax may not be compliant with the SQL standard.
+To make a query standard-compliant, the use of the aggregate function must be repeated in the `HAVING` clause (e.g., use `AVG(s.gpa)` instead of `avg_gpa`).

 ```sql
 SELECT AVG(s.gpa) AS avg_gpa, e.cid